pytest-dev/execnet/doc/basics.rst

-Each interpreter is accessible through a **Gateway** which manages code and data communication.  **Channels** allow to exchange data between the local and the remote end.  **Groups** help to manage creation and termination of sub interpreters.
+Each interpreter is accessible through a **Gateway** which manages code and data communication.  **Channels** allow to exchange data between the local and the remote end.  **Groups** help to manage creation and termination of sub-interpreters.

 .. image:: _static/basic1.png